vaishavs/Functional-Programming-C-/02_Designing_HO_Funcs/01_intro.md

 ```

 ### Member function pointers
-Function pointers to member functions are used in the following manner:
+Function pointers to member functions are declared in the following manner:
 ```
 ReturnType (ClassName::*ptrName)(Params) = &ClassName::Member;
 ```